 Are you pregnant with twins?
 Are you pregnant and considered high-risk?
 Do you know someone pregnant with twins OR who has been managing a high-risk pregnancy?
 If you answered yes to any of these questions, this video was made for you.
 I share my high-risk pregnancy complications and conditions, being diagnosed with momo twins (aka mono mono twins), and the ONE thing that truly helped me during my high-risk experience!

-I am a firm believer in what I share, so I hope this video helps you in some way along your pregnancy journey or someone you may know.
+I believe in what I share, so I hope this video helps you along your pregnancy journey or someone you know.

 If you have any questions for me, I’d love to hear from you!
 Let me know in the comments below.
 I’m here to help YOU in any way I can through my own experience.

-Until the next video, I’m sending BIG love and positive energy your way!
+Until the following video, I’m sending BIG love and positive energy your way!

 Surprise!
 HOW and WHEN we find out we were having mono mono twins – (5:25)